Area fans excited about World Cup returning to Foxboro

-Area sports fans may be drowning in sorrow over the Boston Celtics losing their NBA Championship series, but they are eagerly looking forward to Gillette Stadium hosting the world's top soccer tournament.
+It’s the biggest sporting event in the world — a happening so large it puts the Super Bowl, the World Series, the NBA Championships and the Stanley Cup playoffs, to shame in popularity, viewership, money and obsession.
+And a piece of it will be taking place here in Foxboro in 2026.

-It was announced Thursday that the Foxboro venue will be hosting men's World Cup matches in 2026, the first time the event will be played in North America since 1994.
+It was announced June 16 that Gillette Stadium will be hosting the men’s World Cup soccer 2026 — the first time the event will be played in North America since 1994.
 That year, Foxboro also hosted some of the matches, but it was at the old Foxboro Stadium.

+For area soccer fans, or futbol as it’s known worldwide, the fact the games will be played here is a dream come true.

 “As a lifelong soccer fan, I remember the last time the World Cup was here in 1994.
 Fast forward over three decades and they are finally bringing the world’s biggest sports event back to our small town,” said Matt Monahan of Foxboro Youth Soccer.